MicrosoftDocs/architecture-center/docs/cloud-adoption/plan/review-rationalization.md

 ms.author: brblanch
 ms.date: 07/01/2019
 ms.topic: guide
-ms.service: architecture-center
+ms.service: cloud-adoption-framework
-ms.subservice: enterprise-cloud-adoption
+ms.subservice: plan
 ---

 # Review rationalization decisions

-During initial strategy and planning phases, we suggest you apply an [incremental rationalization](../digital-estate/rationalize.md#incremental-rationalization) approach to the digital-estate.
-But this approach embeds a number of assumptions into the resulting decisions.
+During initial strategy and planning phases, we suggest you apply an [incremental rationalization](../digital-estate/rationalize.md#incremental-rationalization) approach to the digital estate.
+But this approach embeds some assumptions into the resulting decisions.
 We advise the cloud strategy and cloud adoption teams to review those decisions in light of expanded-workload documentation.
 This review is also a good time to involve business stakeholders and the executive sponsor in future state decisions.

 > [!IMPORTANT]
 > Further validation of the rationalization decisions will occur during the assessment phase of migration.
 This validation focuses on business review of the rationalization to align resources appropriately.